- FPGAs iCE40 series for a small form factor.

 FPGA-based servo drive for industrial applications

-IP cores: PID, ADC_RX, encoder, SVPWM, PWM, clark, Park, high-pass filter, park inverse, Clark Inverse
+IP cores: PID, ADC_RX, encoder, SVPWM, PWM, Clark, Park, high-pass filter, park inverse, Clark Inverse

-FPGA in servo drives allows implementing advanced control algorithms for improved precision and stability in motion control systems leading to greater efficiency.
-Also, FPGA in servo drives can handle high-speed data acquisition and processing, which can be used for real-time control, resulting in faster production cycles and increased throughput.
+FPGA in servo drives enables the implementation of advanced control algorithms to improve the precision and stability of motion control systems.
+Also, these solutions can handle high-speed data acquisition and processing, which can be used for real-time control, resulting in faster production cycles, increased throughput, and effective future upgrades and adjustments.

 Back-electromotive force (BEMF) observer for permanent magnet synchronous motors (PMSM)